 The Journey – from the first signs of hearing loss to taking the steps and addressing it.

-Hello, my name is Helen Pate, I’m a hearing aid audiologist and along with my colleagues Paul, James and Steve we cover a large part of the north of England.
-We address the hearing loss of the general public on behalf of HAB Hearing.
+Hello, my name is Helen Pate, I’m a hearing aid audiologist and along with my colleague Paul we address the hearing loss of the general public on behalf of HAB Hearing.
 I’d like to tell you a little about what we call ‘The Journey’.
 The sometimes long and meandering path travelled to arrive at the point where hearing loss is addressed.

 Hearing loss tends to be a gradual process.
 Hearing loss is invisible and more common than you might imagine.
 You might start to notice over time that you can hear volume but not clarity.
 You may find it harder to hear in noisier environments or when in group situations.
 Complain that people are mumbling and that the television needs to be louder than it used to be.
 Not always hear the doorbell or the telephone.

 It is said that the average time it takes to address hearing loss from its onset through the journey to finally being prescribed hearing aids is about seven years!
 Some address their hearing loss sooner and some leave things until much later!